owncloud/ocis/ocis/migration.md

 ### Stage 2: introduce OpenID Connect

 Basic auth requires us to properly store and manage user credentials.
 Something we would rather like to delegate to a tool specifically built for that task.
 While SAML and Shibboleth are protocols that solve that problem, they are limited to web clients.
 Desktop and mobile clients were an afterthought and keep running into timeouts.
 For these reasons, we decided to move to [OpenID Connect as our primary authentication protocol](https://owncloud.com/news/openid-connect-oidc-app/).

 <div class="editpage">

-_TODO @butonic add ADR for OpenID Connect_
+_TODO @butonic add ADR for OpenID Connect and flesh out pros and cons of the above_

 </div>

 #### User impact

 When introducing OpenID Connect, the clients will detect the new authentication scheme when their current way of authenticating returns an error.
 Users will then have to reauthorize at the OpenID Connect IdP, which again, may be configured to skip the consent step for trusted clients.